Snowflake-Labs/spcs-templates/ingress-cors/README.md

 ALTER USER YIZHANG SET NETWORK_POLICY = allow_cors_policy;
 ```

-Note that the IPs for a hostname can change if there's changes to the compute pool or every two weeks during the cluster uprade.
+Note that allowing the Snowflake proxies allows access from all traffic from within SPCS from all accounts.
+In addition, the IPs can change whenever there's a restart of Snowflake proxies.
 If the /jwt request fails, repeat this step.
+We recognize that this is not ideal.
+We are working on a Snowflake system function that would make such network rules unnecessary.

 # 6: Configure key pair authentication
  Configure key pair authentication for the user by following the first two steps in [Setup in the programmatic access tutorial](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/tutorials/tutorial-1#setup).